 Sophie graduated from WAAPA in 2014 where she had the great opportunity and honour to work with such names as Tayna Mitford, Jason Langley, Lisa O'Dea and the head of Performing Arts at WAAPA Andrew Lewis.
 Throughout her time there she was featured in roles such as Sheila in Hair, Mae Colman in Reefer Madness and Consuela in West Side Story.
 After moving to Melbourne she took a contract as the lead vocalist on one of Royal Caribbeans newest ships – The Quantum of the Seas.
 She returns to Australia excited to continue pursuing her dreams of working in musical theatre.

-Zachary is 19 years old and he is aiming to become an entertainer in the performing arts (mainly acting and singing).
-He has been performing since the age of seven with his earliest memory being in Di Mason’s youth theatre troupe called Stars on Stage.
+Zachary is 19 years old and he is aiming to become an entertainer of the performing arts (mainly acting and singing).
+He has been performing in theatre since a very young age with his earliest memory being in Di Mason’s youth theatre troupe, Stars on Stage.

-He regularly had performances with various performing arts schools such as Theatrebugs, Mighty Good Productions and on-going training with Actors Ink. (to which he was referred to go and train with by Australian television and radio personality Anne "Willsy" Wills).
+He regularly had performances with various performing arts schools such as Theatrebugs, Mighty Good Productions and he recently finished his training in 2019 with Actors Ink. (to which he was referred to go and train with by Australian television and radio personality, Anne "Willsy" Wills).

-Through Actors Ink., Zachary performed in his first musical theatre show with The Parks Youth Theatre in their first Broadway Bootcamp showcase in January 2017 and continued to perform in their later productions of Grease (April 2017) as ensemble, Footloose the Musical (October 2017) as Garvin, Seussical (April 2018) as The Grinch, Legally Blonde The Musical JR (April 2019) as Professor Callahan and most recently, Alice in Wonderland (October 2019) as The Mock Turtle (which he says is the best role he’s ever done so far in his musical theatre journey).
+Through his training with Actors Ink., Zachary performed in his first musical theatre show with The Parks Youth Theatre in their first Broadway Bootcamp showcase in January 2017 and continued to perform in their later productions of Grease (April 2017) as ensemble, Footloose the Musical (October 2017) as Garvin, Seussical (April 2018) as The Grinch, Legally Blonde The Musical JR (April 2019) as Professor Callahan (which was also his first lead role in a musical), Alice in Wonderland (October 2019) as The Mock Turtle and in their pantomime, The Dragon of Wantley with the Parks Daytime Theatre Program in December 2019.

 After performing in The Parks Youth Theatre’s production of Seussical, Zachary got cast as The Grinch in the Northern Light Theatre Company’s October 2018 production of Seussical.
-Whilst rehearsing for that production, Zachary starred in his first film created by students of Flinders University in a short film called Plastic Aeroplane.
-This year, he appeared in two other short films still in the making called To Arnold’s Daughter (by Joshua Tse) and Rock, Paper, Scissors (by Melanie Čubelić and team).
+Whilst rehearsing for Seussical with NLTC, Zachary appeared in his first film created by students of Flinders University in their short film called Plastic Aeroplane.
+In 2019, he appeared in two other short films called To Arnold’s Daughter (by Joshua Tse and team) and Rock, Paper, Scissors (by Melanie Čubelić and team).